AntonioJRuizG/hummus-team-project/README.md

 This is a team project with [Jimena Nuñez](https://github.com/Jimenaaaaaa) and [Joaquín Bezanilla](https://github.com/jbokyes).

 Take into account that this was our very first web application.
 We developed an interactive gallery with data of a public API.
+Working together was a truly enriching experience, and we were all eager to learn from one another.

 Throughout the development process, we gained valuable experience working collaboratively as a team.
 Our collaborative efforts were facilitated by Git version control, which allowed us to work on the same branch and merge changes in a seamless and efficient manner.